Chinese Xi meets Russian Foreign Minister Lavrov to show support for Western democracies - ExBulletin

 Wang also said Xi and Putin would continue close exchanges this year amid expectations of visits to each other's capitals.

-China and Russia have experienced ups and downs, and both sides have learned lessons from historical experience and found the right path to promote the healthy and stable development of bilateral relations, Wang said.
-The current good relations between China and Russia are hard-won and deserve to be cherished and carefully nurtured by both sides.
+China and Russia have gone through ups and downs, and both sides have learned lessons from historical experience and found the right path to promote the healthy and stable development of bilateral relations,” Wang said.
+The good relations between China and Russia today are hard-won and deserve to be cherished and carefully nurtured by both sides.

 Lavrov arrived in China on Monday, while Wang and other Chinese figures recently visited Russia and maintained Chinese line to broadly support Russia's views on the cause of the conflict.